tsejyren/jyren/README.md

 [0-BSD](LICENSE)

 **Acknowledgements:** The initial landing page design was heavily inspired by and utilizes assets from the excellent folks at [superwhisper](https://superwhisper.com).
 Huge thanks to their creator for permitting temporary use while we fully redesign.
 (P.S.
-They are hiring!).
+They are hiring!)..